alexeykukuyashniy/CurrencyExchange/README.md

 The appropriate currency amount will be removed/added from/to cash when transfer submitted and grid on the home page along with USD amount rest in the header will be refreshed to reflect the updated rest amounts in the office cash.

-On the Transactions page user can filter transactions data by currency/period/type of operation.
+On the Transactions page user can filter transactions by currency/period/type of operation.
 If one currency selected in the data filter then totals will be shown in the grid footer.
 The "Transaction Type" filter value "Debit" selects "sell" and "send" transactions, "Credit" - "buy" and "receive" ones.

 On the Admin page user can manage settings: